 Here’s another example from Droga5.
 Their campaign for United Rentals, an equipment rental company, started with visuals of what happens when work equipment sits idle.
 The campaign then continued on to explain how United Rentals can help customers make their worksites more efficient.

 Social proof is powerful, whether consumers are taking recommendations from people they know or from strangers.
 We look to others for guidance when making a decision.
-Many brands show social proof through referrals and testimonials.
+Many brands show social proof through referrals and testimonials (which are easy to collect and display using a testimonial plugin).
 However, you can go beyond that.
 For example:

 - Coordinate with authorities or influencers to include their quotes and expert advice in your content.